rkuma183/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    Specifying -w causes the subl command to not exit until the file is closed.

-0. Use the Sublime text editor to open the profile file:
+0. To open for edit a file using the Sublime text editor, for example:

    <pre><strong>subl ~/.bash_profile</strong></pre>

+   PROTIP: Sublime Text runs in the background to index your source files.

+   One nice feature of Sublime is that if you are already editing a file.
+   You are brought to the file being edited instead of seeing another instance of that file.

 ### Install Package Control